jfcout/aws-partition/README.md

 # README

-Just Support Change Partition for Serverless Framework.
+A CLI to help change AWS Partition for Serverless Framework.

 ## Install